nfort/gopher-bot/README.md

 # gopher-bot

-Бот для проверки Pull Request's в Gitea
+Bot for Pull Request Checks in Gitea

 <h4>
-  <a href="#-установка">Установка</a>
+  <a href="#-установка">Install</a>
   ·
-  <a href="#-разработка">Разработка</a>
+  <a href="#-разработка">Development</a>
 </h4>

 ![alt text](https://github.com/nfort/gopher-bot/blob/main/screenshot.png?raw=true)

 </div>

-## ✨ Возможности
+## ✨ Features

-- Компиляция кода и проверка на ошибки сборки
-- Запуск линтера
-- Запуск автоматизированных тестов для проверки работоспособности кода
-- Анализ покрытия кода тестами
+- Code compilation and build error checking
+- Running a linter
+- Running automated tests to check code functionality
+- Code coverage analysis
-- Может выполнять команды из Makefile (make build, lint, test)
+- Executing commands from Makefile (e.g., make build, lint, test)

-## 📦 Установка
+## 📦 Install

-Для начала настройте Gitea

-Убедитесь что Gitea позволят взаймодействовать с ботом, для этого в конфиге должна быть прописана директива `ALLOWED_HOST_LIST` с хостом, на котором развернут gopher-bot.
+Make sure that Gitea allows interaction with the bot.
+For this, the `ALLOWED_HOST_LIST` directive must be specified in the configuration with the host where gopher-bot is deployed:

 ```bash
 cat << EOF >> /etc/gitea/app.ini